Male Pow Wow Dancer with face paint and woven, feathered headress

 Closing 6:00 p.m.

-Indian families travel hundreds of miles to attend Pow Wows across the continent.
+Native American families travel hundreds of miles to attend Pow Wows across the U.S. and Canada.
 Time and distance are not relevant.
 The renewal of traditions and reinforcement of the heritage is the important thing.
 It is a time to strengthen the circle.